vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 We distinguish between the two possible types of message by using the index that the `(mail-select)` function returns to us.
 This function will block until one of the mailboxes has mail.
-This first to do so will unblock the call and return the index of the mailbox that has mail.
-The mail is not read, just the index is returned so we can know what has happened.
+The first to do so will unblock the call and return the index of the mailbox that has mail.
+The mail message is not read, just the index is returned so we can know what has happened.

 We read the message from that selection index mailbox and then decide what action to take based on the index value: